WNYZ-LD: As W33BS

 The station originated in 1987.
 It first signed on in 1998 as W33BS in Darien, Connecticut; later as UHF channel 33.

 As WNYZ-LP

 The station was moved to VHF channel 6 in 2003 and the call sign was changed to WNYZ-LP.
 At that time the station was re-licensed to New York City.
 The station's original owner, Reverend Dr. Carrie L. Thomas, sold the station to the now defunct Island Broadcasting Company after its transition to channel 6.
-The new owner dropped its religious format, and began operating WNYZ as an FM radio station.
+The new owner dropped its religious format, and began operating WNYZ as an FM radio station at 87.7 MHz, just below the standard FM band frequencies.
 Since the New York City FM radio dial is significantly crowded, the market had not added a station to the FM band since 1985.
-This rather unconventional work-around effectively extended the available FM band in the city.
+This unconventional work-around effectively extended the available FM band in the city.
 The audio programming broadcast over WNYZ was originally Russian pop music.
 The station was branded as, "Radio Everything" ("Radio Vsyo").